"Building rapport" is the name given to the process of creating an understanding and harmonious bond between yourself

 Have you ever stood in front of an audience and known you weren't being listened to?
-Have you watched yawns being stifled or caught people peeking at their phones or muttering quietly to their neighbors?
+Have you watched yawns being stifled, caught people peeking at their phones or muttering quietly to their neighbors?
 I have and the more I've tried to rescue the situation, often the worse it got.

 So what was going on?
-I get it right most of the time and count myself as a good 'people' person.
-I like them and mostly they like me but clearly when they'd rather I stopped talking immediately I am missing something critical!
+I get it right most of the time and count myself as a good "people" person.
+I like people and mostly they like me but clearly when they'd rather I stopped talking immediately I am missing something critical!